Join our Hand to Hand scheme to support Jacksons Lane

 We run three circus workshops across Haringey every week for children and young peopleShow me more

-Women Rise is evolving.
+Women Rise is ready for action!

 Later this year Jacksons Lane will be launching an entirely new project.
 We will run a series of forum theatre roleplay workshops with girls aged 8-18 exploring relationships and issues related to violence against women and girls.
 The workshops will be led by a forum theatre practitioner with experience of working with children and young people in schools.
 There will be a total of 11 workshops happening out of school hours at Friern Barnet School.